zextras/tech-doc/source/carbonio/adminpanel/domains/details.rst

 Options in this page control how a user can log in to |product|.
 The supported methods are *Carbonio*, |product|'s local authentication backend, a *Local LDAP*, an *External LDAP*, or an *External Active Directory* server.
-You can refer to Section :ref:`auth-ldap` for more information about these backends
+You can refer to Section :ref:`auth-cli` for more information about these backends

 If the method is different from *Carbonio*, on the one side you need